lociii/jukebox/README.rst

-Jukebox - your democratic media player
+Democratic Jukebox - your democratic music player
 =======================================

 Ever wanted to listen to music with a larger group of people e.g. in your office?
 Who decides what to play?